 Step 3: Enter a strong password.
-The password has to be at least 8 characters, including one upper-case letter, a symbol, and a number.
+The password must be at least 8 characters, including one upper-case letter, a symbol, and a number.

 Store the password in a safe place!
 If you lose it, we cannot recover or reset it.

-A keystore file contains your private key encrypted with the password you chose above.
-Make sure to store it in a safe place.
+A keystore file contains your private key encrypted with your account password.
+Make sure to store it in a safe place

-Step 6: Now verify your 24-word mnemonic phrase by entering it in the correct order.
+Step 5: Now, verify your mnemonic phrase by clicking on the words in the correct order.

 8. How to restore an existing wallet on fWallet